Anthonymm0994/ch10-1553-flightgen/high_level_docs/LEVEL_2_TECHNICAL_OVERVIEW.md

 **Wireshark/TShark**: This tool is used as the primary validation method because it's the industry standard for protocol analysis.
 Having TShark successfully decode the generated files provides confidence that standards-compliant output is being produced.
 It's like having a second opinion from a trusted expert.

-**Click (CLI Framework)**: A professional command-line interface was needed that aerospace engineers would feel comfortable using.
-Click provides the structure and help system that makes the tool feel like other industry-standard tools.
+**Click (CLI Framework)**: A command-line interface was needed that aerospace engineers would feel comfortable using.
+Click provides the structure and help system that makes the tool feel like other aerospace tools.

 **Tauri (GUI Framework)**: For the graphical interface, something was needed that could create native desktop applications without the overhead of Electron.
-Tauri provides the performance and native feel that professionals expect.
+Tauri provides the performance and native feel that users expect.

 #### Development Journey